 Valuing a company, particularly for the purposes of acquiring, is a quantitative exercise.
 At the same time it is quite subjective (because it depends critically on assumptions about an uncertain future based on limited information).
 In this section we offer several guidelines to help navigate the uncertainties of valuation.
 We cannot significantly reduce the uncertainties in valuation, but we can develop a disciplined way of taking these into account, of documenting the assumptions we make in dealing with uncertainty, and engaging in a reasonable bargaining process, to ultimately lead to a price to which both parties agree.

 The first point to realize is that valuation is an iterative process.
-In arriving at the decision to acquire, a systematic approach such as we recommended in chapters 4, 5, and 6, would already have made at least some approximate estimates of the value to the company from acquiring vs. allying vs. organic growth.
+In arriving at the decision to acquire, a systematic approach such as we recommended in sections 4, 5, and 6, would already have made at least some approximate estimates of the value to the company from acquiring vs. allying vs. organic growth.
 Once the acquisition alternative has been finalized and a target has been shortlisted, we may use those estimates as a starting point and refine them.

 Second, valuation as a process for figuring out how much the target is worth to the acquirer—is different from the process of deciding what to pay for the target—which typically involves a process of bargaining and negotiation.
 Valuation helps to set the upper and lower bounds on what the acquirer should be willing to pay (and the target should be willing to accept).
 What an acquirer finally pays will be also be determined by the relative bargaining power and skill of the target (see Figure 12.2).